testfromviaplay/viaplay/README.md

 # Viaplay test project

 This API is built using flask and gevent WSGI server.
+Currently it's verified under Ubuntu 16.04 + Python 2.7 environment

 When the API start, it will listen on a configured port, any http get request to this port will be validated.
 If the request point to an allowed website and contains a valid movie infor request, the request will be send to the allowed website.
 The API expect to receive a valid IMDB id from this request